 307 Cat 3, Jr.

-308 Cat 3, Int.
+308 Cat 3, Int

-309 Cat 3, Sr.
+309 Cat 3 Sr

 - A. The completed Cat Display e-Record presented in a sturdy binder/notebook. - B. A display board illustrating a topic investigated during the project year.
 The standardized display board size of 4 ft. x 3 ft is to be used for 4-H projects.
-No additional items may be included on or in front of display board. - C. Project will be evaluated on the quality of the information completed in the workbook and e-record (25 percent) and quality of the exhibit (75 percent).
+No additional items may be included on or in front of display board.
+C. Project will be evaluated on the quality of the information - C. Project will be evaluated on the quality of the information completed in the workbook and e-record (25 percent) and quality of the exhibit (75 percent).